indicatorSaving and Investing

 Simple and effective—keeping a basic budget makes a significant impact on your financial wellbeing.
 While budgets can feel limiting at first, understanding how much you spend, and where, can identify opportunities to save or extra money that you can put towards financial goals or repaying your debt.
 This allows you to harness the potential of your money, so you can accomplish what you really want.

 Minimize the debt stress by putting a strategy in place to tackle it.
 If you currently have debt the first step is to understand what debt you have, including credit cards, mortgages, loans and more.
-Then you can connect with a financial advisor to decide which repayment strategy could work best for you.
+Then you can connect with an ATB Everyday Banking Advisor to decide which repayment strategy could work best for you.

 “Paying yourself first” means putting money in a savings or investment account regularly—like you’d pay your rent or mortgage.
-You can set up automatic withdrawals from your paycheque to make saving simple.
-Even small contributions can make a huge difference in the long run.
+You can set up automatic transfers from your paycheque, direct deposits or electronic funds transfers to a savings account to make saving simple.
+Even small transfers can make a huge difference in the long run.

-If you’re looking to partner with an expert and take control of your finances, reach out to your local branch or give us a call.
+If you’re looking to partner with an expert and take control of your finances, book an appointment with us

 Become money minded.